Home > Companies > Noom

 While Noom's growth to date has been primarily direct-to-consumer, the company has a major opportunity in the B2B market.
 Noom could offer its weight loss, chronic disease, and mental health programs to employers as part of corporate wellness initiatives.
 This would provide a new revenue stream and help Noom rapidly scale its user base.

-Noom has already begun pursuing this strategy, partnering with companies like Novo Nordisk to offer its program alongside obesity medications.
+Noom has already begun pursuing pharmaceutical partnerships, including working with Novo Nordisk to offer its program alongside obesity medications and integrating with LillyDirect in March 2025 to streamline access to Zepbound for members with on-label prescriptions.
 Expanding these pharmaceutical partnerships, as well as developing relationships with insurers and large employers, could drive significant growth.
 The global corporate wellness market is expected to reach $94B by 2026.

 By leveraging its core competencies in behavior change, mobile technology, and health coaching, Noom has the potential to become a comprehensive digital health platform addressing a wide range of wellness needs.
 This expansion strategy could grow Noom's total addressable market from the $70B weight loss industry to the broader $4T healthcare market.